-The hearing board described in this document should refer to University policies and applicable laws regarding confidentiality of information.
+The hearing bodies described in this document should refer to University policies and applicable laws regarding confidentiality of information.

-The chair shall normally grant permission for a student representative from the undergraduate student defender program to have voice in the hearing.
+The chair or hearing administrator shall normally grant permission for a student representative from the undergraduate student defender program to have voice in the hearing.